-You can bring one standard letter-size (about 8.5in $\times 11$ in) sheet of paper with anything you want written or typed on both sides to each midterm exam, and three such self-prepared help sheets to the final exam.
+You can bring one standard letter-size (about $8.5 \text{in} \times 11 \text{in}$) sheet of paper with anything you want written or typed on both sides to each midterm exam, and three such self-prepared help sheets to the final exam.
 Also bring a scientific calculator (any type) to each exam.
 Other than these, all exams are closed-book, closed-notes, and no-computer.

 Any unexcused absence from an exam will result in a score of zero with no opportunity for a makeup.
-A makeup exam (same coverage as the regular exam but different) will be considered only with documentation of reasons required by the university policy and under prior or prompt arrangement made with Prof. Li, and it should be scheduled as soon as possible.
+A makeup exam (different but equivalent to the original) will be considered only with documentation of reasons required by the university policy and under prior or prompt arrangement made with Prof. Li, and it should be scheduled as soon as possible.